Welcome to PEBB

 Step 7: Think about the SmartHealth wellness incentive (optional)

-To qualify for the wellness incentive you must complete the program requirements by June 30, 2015.
+To qualify for the wellness incentive you must complete the program requirements by June 30, 2015 (if your medical effective date starts after March 31, 2015, you have different deadlines and requirements to qualify for the incentive).
 Go to SmartHealth Wellness Program to find how to get started.

 Step 8: Think about auto and home insurance (optional)